Event: Tulsa Pop Culture Expo

 Even though two celebrity guests had to cancel last minute, Tulsa Pop stepped up and immediately booked Brandon Routh, Superman to some, and Katie Cassidy, one of the lead actresses from the hit CW show “Arrow.”

-The variety of the booths on the con floor ranged from comic book artists to pop culture soaps to action figures.
+There are a variety of trade show displays and booths on the con floor ranged from comic book artists to pop culture soaps to action figures.
 Having this diversity at a con is refreshing because each booth was so different.
 You’re not walking an aisle looking at 20 booths of T-shirts.

 Show Highlight: The kid section of this event was something to behold.
 Young, aspiring wizards could get sorted into their Hogwarts House and decorate a wand, as well as receive an acceptance letter to the wizarding school.
 They also had loads of retro arcade video games and cutting-edge VR games available at all times, for everyone to enjoy.
 There was even a children’s cosplay contest that boasted a Deathstroke and Harley Quinn that could rival any of the adult costumes.